Steve-Fenton/stevefenton.co.uk/src/pages/blog/2011/09/missing-changes-in-iis.md

 There are several ways to avoid this common mistake and here are three of them.

-## Option 1 – Recycle the App Pool instead.
+## Option 1 – Recycle the App Pool instead

 Microsoft point out that an `IISRESET` is just as severe as re-starting a web server – here is a quote from MSDN: